pottekkat/personal-website/content/about.md

 By February 2021, I was an active contributor and I had pushed a couple of new features.
 This paved the way to an internship through [Linux Foundation (LFX Mentorship Program)](https://mentorship.lfx.linuxfoundation.org/) at the Meshery project for 3 months.

-It was a great experience and after my internship, I was also nominated to be a maintainer of the project.
-I also got a job offer from the company that built the project.
+It was a great experience and after my internship, I was nominated to be a maintainer of the project and got a job offer from the company that built the project.

-I now maintain [Meshery](https://meshery.io/) and [Service Mesh Performance](https://smp-spec.io/), both of which have been donated to the [Cloud Native Computing Foundation](https://www.cncf.io/) and I work full-time on these open-source projects.
+I went on to maintain [Meshery](https://meshery.io/) and [Service Mesh Performance](https://smp-spec.io/), both of which have been donated to the [Cloud Native Computing Foundation](https://www.cncf.io/) and I worked full-time on these open-source projects.

+Now I work on [Apache APISIX](https://apisix.apache.org/) full-time helping steward the project and increase adoption.

 99% of the code I write is [open-source and free](https://github.com/navendu-pottekkat).